harshrai512/harshrai222/README.md

 - 👋 Hi, I’m @harshrai222
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Full STack Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++
 - 📫 You can connect with me by clicking in this link www.linkedin.com/in/harsh-rai-222connect

 <!---